Romonaga/Ws2811Wrapper/README.md

 # *** UPDATE ***
 Well, I no longer consider this just a "simple" wrapper around rpi_ws281x.
 It now provides some of the same features you see in higher level languages.

-While the rpi_ws281x is  afantastic lib on its own, it does lack a bit of lets say user-friendliness.
+While the rpi_ws281x is  a fantastic lib on its own, it does lack a bit of lets say user-friendliness.
 It has and always will be a base lib for others to build on.
 When I was looking to use this in my projects, I could not find a decent c++ lib that provided some of the same functionality I found in the Arduino world.
 As a result, several years ago I developed this for my own projects.
 Recently I have posted it here, hoping others will find it useful.

 While most people it seems do not develop in c or c++, a few of us still prefer it and find it more comfortable.
 So what does this "wrapper" do?